Top Museums in Rethymnon That You Will Want to Check When Visiting Crete!

 Useful Tips for Your Visit

-Children and students usually have a reduced ticket, you just need to show a valid document that shows your age.
+Children and students usually have a reduced ticket.
+You need to show a valid document that shows your age.

 Free admissions days (in most museums) are March 6th, April 18th, May 18th, the last weekend of September, and during national holidays.

-Opening hours and entrance fees are subject to change, so please check in advance at the official website of the museum or from locals.
+Opening hours and entrance fees are subject to change, so please check in advance at the museum’s official website or from locals.

-Don’t be shy to talk to the owners of small museums.
+Don’t be shy about talking to the owners of small museums.

 They are always ready to share their knowledge, give you a nice souvenir, or even allow you to enter for free in the lower season.